tranquanghuy0801/tranquanghuy0801.github.io/_posts/2018-12-21-blog-introduction.md

 ![Classification Task](/images/intro.jpg)

-This is my official blog website of a software engineering student at QUT (Brisbane, Australia).
-The purposes of my blog is sharing my knowledge, opinions and experiences to others on many topics that I found in my daily life.
-Some particular topics will include machine learning foundation(Linear Regression, Decision Tree, Optimization,..) and computer vision tutorials (ConvNet, OpenCV).
+Hi, my name is Harry, I am now a software engineering student at QUT (Brisbane, Australia).
+This is my first official blog website.

+The purposes of my blog are sharing my knowledge, opinions and experiences to others on many technical topics that I have been interested in and activities around my life including sharing books, personal activities, lessions I have learnt so far.

+Some particular topics will consist of:
+- Machine Learning & Artificial Intelligence
+- Travel Story
+- My Daily Life
+...

 Stay tuned!!!